Does Real Queryable Encryption mean there is a Fake Queryable Encryption?

 Real Queryable Encryption

 Baffle’s Real Queryable Encryption is with respect to SQL databases, so that is the most important thing to point out here.
 SQL and NoSQL databases are best for different applications, data, and use cases.
-But if a SQL database (like PostgresSQL or MySQL) is the correct solution, the entire point of SQL is to provide a standardized set of queries and functions that make a structured database so powerful.
+But if a SQL database is the correct solution, the entire point of SQL is to provide a standardized set of queries and functions that make a structured database so powerful.

-Baffle additionally adds user-defined functions (UDF) to the database that can communicate to the reverse proxy.
+Baffle additionally adds user-defined functions (UDF) to the database that can communicate with the reverse proxy.
 When the proxy gets a SQL query, it breaks that query down.
 Operations on unencrypted data are simply passed on.
 Exact matches on sensitive data are encrypted/decrypted as required.
 However, database side operations are pulled out, modified, and sent to the UDF.
 The UDF decrypts the necessary data, performs the operations, and sends the results back to the proxy.

 This approach enables a complete set of database-side operations including indexing, sorting, searching, and mathematical operations.
 Direct attacks on the database are neutralized.
 Even the DBA can’t access the data, and this includes any cloud infrastructure admins if the database is in the cloud.
-There is a minimal impact on performance and the storage requirements are contained to any difference in ciphertext vs plaintext (if any).

 Conclusion

 Baffle is the easiest way to encrypt SQL databases.
 The Baffle architecture provides the security of client-side encryption with the convenience and power of database-side encryption.
-No code changes or key management to worry about while still enabling highly performant database-side operations.
+No code changes or key management to worry about while still enabling highly performant operations.
 All while protecting against remote and physical attacks on the database.

 Request a Baffle Demo for Data Protection Solutions